Sacred Heart Cathedral, Wellington: Mary, mother of Jesus

 In the cloister courtyard beside the foyer entrance of the cathedral stands the two-metre, cast-iron statue of the Blessed Virgin Mary, made in France ("with heavy Gilt") that was lodged, in honour of the Immaculate Conception on 8 September 1867, high up on the east side of the tower of the original cathedral, St Mary's Cathedral, where it faced the harbour and its gilding reflected "the first rays of the rising sun."
 The statue was placed in the tower in memory of the consecration of the diocese in 1855 to the Immaculate Conception, which Bishop Viard had carried out, after he had proclaimed the newly pronounced dogma, as a specific remedy against any recurrence of the series of severe earthquakes felt in the province of Wellington over several months in that year.

 The statue fell some 80 feet during the 1898 fire, crashing down from the tower.
 However it was later salvaged with minor damage.
 Some eyewitnesses attested that when the cathedral tower fell, the statue hung momentarily in mid air before descending slowly and gracefully and in an upright position to the ground where it landed completely undamaged.
 In 1984 the statue of Mary, now painted white except for the crown and girdle, was placed in the cloister courtyard to remain "the sign and warrant of her protection of the city."

-Sculptures
+Statuary and mosaics

 Inside the cathedral at the entrance are small statues of the Four Evangelists.
 These originally stood under the first high altar of the present cathedral.
 Near the sanctuary is a statue of St Brigid, patron of St Brigid's Church, Wadestown, which was closed in 2007.
 Behind the cathedra in the sanctuary is a bronze and enamelled processional cross designed and made by Graham Stewart for the visit of Pope John Paul II to Wellington in 1986.
+The cross is used when the archbishop processes in the cathedral.
 The sanctuary contains some important mosaics.
 Beneath the Stations of the Cross is a set of fourteen bronzes, Mater Dolorosa, designed by Wellington sculptor, Eve Black, depicting Mary's sorrow as she witnessed her son's journey to the Cross and Grave.
+In 2023 a large statue of the Sacred Heart of Jesus was given to the cathedral from St Gerard's Church and Monastery and is located in the foyer at the entrance to the cathedral.